schwabmi/schwabmi.github.io/pages/research.md

 permalink           : "/research/"
 ---

-## Topics

-### Vossian Antonomasia
+## Vossian Antonomasia
-My PhD is about the automatic detection, extraction and analysis of the stylistic device "Vossian Antonomasia".
-Together with Robert Jäschke und Frank Fischer, we publish our work on <a href="https://vossanto.weltliteratur.net/">my colleagues' blog</a>.
+My PhD focuses on the automatic detection, extraction and analysis of the stylistic device <b>Vossian Antonomasia</b>.
+Together with my colleagues Robert Jäschke und Frank Fischer, we publish our work on <a href="https://vossanto.weltliteratur.net/">my colleagues' blog</a>.

-Code and data to the project can be found on our [github repo](https://github.com/weltliteratur/vossanto).
+You can find the code and data related to the project on our [GitHub repository](https://github.com/weltliteratur/vossanto).

 ## Publications